thales-markets/thales-improvement-proposals/TIPs/TIP-43.md

 ## Specification

-  - This TIP entails the Thales Protocol DAO to increase THALES rewards towards THALES/WETH G-UNI LP token stakers, from 30,000 to 50,000 THALES tokens weekly for 3 weeks starting from 22nd of April.
+  - This TIP entails the Thales Protocol DAO to increase THALES rewards towards THALES/WETH G-UNI LP token stakers, from 30,000 to 45,000 THALES tokens for the rest of the period until 13th of May.

 ## Rationale